Ugochukwuodinaka/Shipping-Ports-Around-The-World-Analysis/README.md

 1. Power Query Editor
     - Was used to:
         1. Clean
-        3. Transform all the datasets for this analysis.
+        3. Transform the datasets for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: